HALF MARATHON TIPS

-Use vaseline on nipples (if male, no comment on female!), if it’s wet or very warm the continual rubbing on sensitive areas can look like some hideous lactation incident has occurred!
+Use vaseline on nipples (if male, no comment on female!), if it’s wet or very warm.
+The continual rubbing on sensitive areas can look like some hideous lactation incident has occurred!

 Stuart Henderson, HM pb: 1:16:29

 For me I’d say doing the first mile no faster than the average pace you want to run for the whole half – if feeling good try to hold it in until later in the race, mile 8-10 and then unleash the beast!
-Take water at every station even if it’s just to swish it around and spit it out!
+Take water at every station even if it’s just to swish it around your mouth and spit it out!

 Eilidh Bell, HM pb: 1:22:26